 Michigan Has 34 Schools, 25 Elementary Schools, 6 Junior Academies, and 4 Senior Academies, for a total of 1665 students: 1066 in K-8, and 559 students in grades 9-12.

-Jeremy Hall is a commissioned and NAD certified teacher serving as Superintendent of Schools in the Education Department of the Michigan Conference.
+Jeremy Hall is a commissioned and NAD certified teacher serving as Vice President for Education for the Michigan Conference.
 Born and raised in Michigan, he attended Adelphian Junior Academy (AJA), Great Lakes Adventist Academy (GLAA), and Andrews University, where he completed a bachelor's degree in psychology and a master's degree in community counseling.
 Jeremy and his wife Donna joined the staff at Great Lakes Adventist Academy in 2000 where they served in the boys’ dormitory.
 He served as GLAA’s campus chaplain and Bible teacher.
 Before coming to the Education Department he served as principal of Indiana Academy.
 The Halls have four children.
 It is Jeremy’s desire to do everything possible to support the principals and teachers as they minister to young people.
 He believes that never before in earth’s history has the mission of Adventist education been so important.

 Brian Kittleson serves as Associate Superintendent of Schools.
 He graduated from Cedar Lake Academy and has served in Adventist Education since graduating from Union College in 1992 with a Bachelor of Science in Business Education and Physical Education.
 He has served at Broadview Academy, Auburn Adventist Academy and Spencerville Adventist Academy.
 In 2006 he completed a master's degree from Andrews University in educational administration and supervision.
 Brian and his wife Michelle, have three children–Devon, Brianna, and Matthew.
 His hobbies include backpacking, running, reading, and leadership development.
 He is passionate about the ministry of Adventist Education and is looking forward to serving the Michigan Conference Office of Education.